Icinga/icinga2/doc/6-object-types.md

 ## <a id="objecttype-apilistener"></a> ApiListener

-ApiListener objects are used for distributed monitoring setups specifying the certificate files used for ssl authorization.
+ApiListener objects are used for distributed monitoring setups and API usage specifying the certificate files used for ssl authorization and additional restrictions.

 The `NodeName` constant must be defined in [constants.conf](4-configuring-icinga-2.md#constants-conf).